jalilbengoufa/blog/content/blog/how-to-deploy-kubernetes-dashboard.md

 - Or by using the decoded token you got from the previous steps .

-For contact or feedback you can reach me by email:
+For contact or feedback you can reach me by email bellow or on twitter, linkedIn, links are in the footer.

 ```txt
 iamrootin@proton.me